Ptrskay3/async-await/slides.md

 - Actors communicate via message passing

+- Actors can only make _local_ decisions:

+  - start new actors
-- Actors can only make _local_ decisions: start new actors, read messages and decide what to do with them, send message to others
+  - read messages and decide what to do with them
+  - send message to others

 - Real shared state and retry logic are usually a pain

+---

+# Async

+- The modern way of concurrency, it's becoming supported in increasingly more languages.

+- It lets you run a large number of concurrent tasks on a small number (can be even 1) of OS threads

+- Tries to preserve much of the look and feel of ordinary synchronous programming, through the async/await syntax.

 ---